dainei-makino/dungeon-survival-rpg/src/assets/environment/README.md

 This directory stores JSON vertex data for decorative environment characters.
 The files are loaded directly by the game.

-Available character meshes:
+-Available character meshes:

-- `seaweed.json`
+- `seaweed-blocky.json`
 - `woodPiece.json`
 - `tree.json` (not yet implemented)
 - `bush.json` (not yet implemented)